noaa-ocs-hydrography/kluster/HSTB/kluster/docbuild/_sources/indepth/datastructures.rst.txt

 - sbet_mission_date (IF SBET LOG IS PROVIDED) - the date of the POSPac project
 - secondary_system_serial_number - if this is a dual head sonar, this is a list containing the serial number of the second head
 - sonartype - the sonar model number of the sonar
+- sonar_reference_point - The sonar reference point used by this particular manufacturer, for Kongsberg, this is the center of the Transmitter, i.e. ['tx_x', 'tx_y', 'tx_z']
 - status_lookup - the meaning of the value stored in 'current_processing_status'
 - survey_number - read from the multibeam data, this is not used in Kluster, but is retained in case you need it
 - svmode - the sound velocity cast selection algorithm used